Diogenes2001/cs348-project/README.md

 ### **Program-Generated Teams**

-We support the following functionality:
+We support the following functionalities:
 - We will generate up to 5 program-generated teams of 6 Pokemon, selecting each Pokemon greedily based on highest sum of percentages that each pair of Pokemon are matched up, while restricting that Pokemon must have different types
 - We also allow users to filter on teams containing a specific Pokemon
 - Only images of Pokemon are shown, but if you hover over the Pokemon image, the name appears in a popup

 ### **User-Generated Teams**

-We support the following functionality:
+We support the following functionalities:
 - We will return up to 5 user-generated teams of 6 Pokemon with top win rate and at least 2 games played
 - We also allow users to filter on teams containing a specific Pokemon
 - Only images of Pokemon are shown, but if you hover over the Pokemon image, the name appears in a popup